Skip to main content

 Scheme Pensions

-If you have not yet reached retirement age, the PPF will cover up to 90% of your pension, up to an overall cap, which depends on your age.
+The PPF will cover your scheme pension in full if you’ve already reached your normal retirement age.
+If you haven’t reached retirement age, the PPF will cover up to 90% of your pension, with a cap depending on your age.
 For example, at age 60, the cap is £34,749.

 Drawdown